NEW! Award 90: 1972 Datsun 510 42K Restomod – SOLD!

 January 6, 2022 Update -We just came across a new listing designed to replace the seller’s December 2021 listing.
 While the pictures and description from the original listing remain the same, we noticed the seller reduced their asking price by two thousand dollars.
 Unfortunately, that small reduction is not even close to bringing g the asking price in line with typical market estimates.

-Nissan can point to two cars the company offered in the early 1970s that put the brand on the map in America and much of the world for that matter.
-While many will immediately correctly recall the Datsun 240Z sports car as one of them, the rear-wheel-drive Datsun 510 sedan (in both two- and four-door form) is what really helped the company gain a foothold in America.
-As good as these cars were when new, the Japanese had not yet figured out good rust prevention techniques yet in the early 1970s.
-Consequently, finding a rust-free survivor-quality example such as this 42,768 mile 1972 Datsun 510 Sedan originally listed in January 2022 on Craigslist in Davie, Florida (Ft.
+Nissan can point to two cars the company offered in the early 1970s that put the brand on the map in America and much of the world.
+While many will immediately recall the Datsun 240Z sports car as one of them, the rear-wheel-drive Datsun 510 sedan (in both two- and four-door form) is what really helped the company gain a foothold in America.
+As good as these cars were when new, the Japanese had not yet discovered good rust-prevention techniques in the early 1970s.
+Consequently, finding a rust-free survivor-quality example such as this 42,768-mile 1972 Datsun 510 Sedan originally listed in January 2022 in Davie, Florida (Ft.
 Lauderdale) is a look back in time.
-Even rarer than finding a 510 itself in this condition is the fact this car came equipped with an automatic transmission and factory air conditioning that still functions properly.
+Even rarer than finding a 510 in this condition, this car is equipped with an automatic transmission and factory air conditioning that still functions properly.

-The private seller documents a number of tasteful modifications in their detailed description (see below) giving their 1972 Datsun 510 almost a restomod-like vibe.
-Unfortunately, the seller’s revised asking price of $35,000 (the original asked was $42,510 (see what they did there?) is wildly above the Hagerty Insurance Online Valuation Tool’s #1 “Concours” appraisal of only $23,600.
+The private seller documents several tasteful modifications in their detailed description (see below), giving their 1972 Datsun 510 almost a restomod-like vibe.
+Unfortunately, the seller’s revised asking price of $29,510 (the original ask was $42,510 (see what they did there?) is wildly above the Hagerty Insurance Online Valuation Tool’s #1 “Concours” appraisal of only $23,600.
 Not helping the seller’s cause is the Collector Car Market Review Online Tool revealing this guide’s #1 “Excellent” appraisal to be only $14,200.
-Finally, a check of Bring A Trailer Datsun 510 sales confirms the seller’s ask here would be higher than any of the highly modified and more desirable two-door, manual transmission examples featured there.
+Finally, a check of Bring A Trailer Datsun 510 sales confirms that the seller’s ask would be higher than any of the highly modified, desirable two-door, manual transmission examples featured.
 Consequently, we have no choice but to give the seller our latest “NEW! (short for “No Effin Way!”) award an optimistic asking price that is clearly not in line with current market values.